davetang/learning_docker/gitlab/README.md

 # README

-[GitLab Docker images](https://docs.gitlab.com/ee/install/docker.html) are monolithic images of GitLab running all the necessary services in a single container.
-Official Docker image at <https://hub.docker.com/r/gitlab/gitlab-ee/>, which contains the GitLab Enterprise Edition image based on the Omnibus package.
-This container uses the official Omnibus GitLab package, so all configuration is done in the unique configuration file `/etc/gitlab/gitlab.rb`.
+Set up your own GitLab server using Docker!
+The [GitLab Docker images](https://docs.gitlab.com/ee/install/docker.html) contain all the necessary services in a single container.
+Official Docker images are at <https://hub.docker.com/r/gitlab/gitlab-ee/> and contain the GitLab Enterprise Edition image based on the Omnibus package.
+All configurations are done in the unique configuration file `/etc/gitlab/gitlab.rb` for containers using the official Omnibus GitLab package.

+First we'll pull the latest image.
+(Use a version tag instead of simply using latest.)

 ```bash
 docker pull gitlab/gitlab-ee:14.2.3-ee.0